 What is A Jjimjilbang?

 But a jjimjilbang is not merely a communal bathtub, it is more like a spa.
-A typical jjimjilbang would feature hot and cold soaking pools, massage tables, different types of saunas, Jacuzzi, steam rooms, entertainment lounges, restaurants, and even sleeping halls!
+A typical jjimjilbang features hot and cold soaking pools, massage tables, different types of saunas, Jacuzzi, steam rooms, entertainment lounges, restaurants, and even sleeping halls!

-That’s right – a jjimjilbang is usually open 24 hours, and if you like, you can squeeze in a few hours of sleep there or better yet, spend the whole night.
+That’s right — a jjimjilbang is usually open 24 hours, and if you like, you can squeeze in a few hours of sleep there or, if you’re a budget traveler like me, the whole night.

 There should be at least a few of them in each major city.
-Some of the best ones in Seoul (as listed on The Culture Trip) are:
+Some of the best ones in Seoul are:

 - Spa Lei (females only) – Jamwon-dong, Seocho-gu, Seoul